FREQUENTLY ASKED QUESTIONS

 Racing or custom bikes often have a polyolefin heat shrink outer cover on the bigger sections, or even on all the sections.
 You build it up like a tree in reverse – twigs first, then branches, then the main trunk, sealing with overlapping heat shrink each time.
 It’s tricky to make but looks good on a racer and is reasonably hard wearing if the heat shrink is good quality.

 Often, yes.
 Especially the switches with metal bodies.
 I’ve had an XS650 handlebar switch from a USA bike that was locked solid with solidified wind-blown dust.
 Once I got it apart, cleaned everything, replaced the wires and rebuilt it with silicone grease it worked perfectly.
-Japanese switches are the easiest; switches for BMW boxers are trickier but can be brought back from the dead too.
+Japanese switches are the easiest; switches for BMW boxers are trickier but can usually be brought back from the dead too.

 Yes – but it’s not the best idea, because it creates problems later on when you fit something that fouls a cable or wotnot.
 Wherever possible it’s best to work on a clean, fully finished and painted bike – with all the electrical parts securely mounted.
 I can make most brackets, and source a fabricator to do anything more complicated.